b-long/DevReference/rpm_REFERENCE.md

 # RPM reference

-The following is assumed to be done INSIDE a shell w/ rpm support
+The following is assumed to be done inside a terminal w/ rpm support

 ##### Random notes
 ```shell